-ICT Unit has completed nine technical evaluation for the ICT procurement.
+The ICT Unit has completed nine (09) technical evaluations for the ICT procurement.

-The employees of the CAASL has obtained the ICT helpdesk support when technical issues arise with their computers, network connectivity, email account or other ICT services.
-ICT Unit has ensured an error free ICT environment for all staff at the CAASL while providing effective and efficient system support to computer users of the CAASL.
+The employees of the CAASL has obtained the ICT helpdesk support when technical issues arise with their computers, network connectivity, email accounts or other ICT services.
+The ICT Unit has ensured an error-free ICT environment for all staff at the CAASL while providing effective and efficient system support to computer users of the CAASL during the year under review.

-750 Software/Database related issues reported and all issues solved.
-350 Hardware/Network related issues reported and all 350 issues were solved.
+750 software/database related issues were reported, and all issues solved while 350 hardware/network related issues were reported and all 350 issues have been effectively solved.